 How to Get Pee Out of a Couch

 Got a bit of pee on your couch?
 Everyone has been there at one point or another.
 This is especially true if you have pets.
 Now you've got the know-how to get rid of that smell fast.
-You can also get pee smells out of mattresses.
+You can also get pee smells out of mattresses or remove urine odors from carpets.